Reasoning with RAGged events: RAG-Enhanced Event Knowledge Base Construction and reasoning with proof-assistants: Beyond RDF: Enabling Higher-Order Reasoning

 We develop an automated translation pipeline that converts extracted RDF/Turtle representations into formal specifications for the Coq proof assistant.
 This architecture enables higher-order reasoning while preserving the semantic richness captured during RAG-enhanced extraction, validating our earlier findings about ontological discovery versus hallucination.

-The translation system comprises four integrated components: (1) an RDF parsing module that extracts event structures, temporal relationships, and participant roles from Turtle serializations; (2) a type inference engine that maps RAG-discovered event classes to formal Coq inductive types, demonstrating that fine-grained classifications like \texttt{MigrationEvent} and \texttt{WarEvent} represent legitimate semantic structures rather than ontological violations; (3) a temporal logic translator that converts chronological relationships into mathematical constraints using dependent types; and (4) a theorem generation system that produces verifiable propositions about historical causation, enabling formal verification of complex historical hypotheses.
+The translation system comprises four integrated components: (1) an RDF parsing module that extracts event structures, temporal relationships, and participant roles from Turtle serializations; (2) a type inference engine that maps RAG-discovered event classes to formal Coq inductive types, demonstrating that fine-grained classifications like \texttt{MigrationEvent} and \texttt{WarEvent} represent legitimate semantic structures and extensions of a pre-existing ontology; (3) a temporal logic translator that converts chronological relationships into mathematical constraints using dependent types; and (4) a theorem generation system that produces verifiable propositions about historical causation, enabling formal verification of complex historical hypotheses.